-The minimum wage is sacrosanct say those selfish people who have a great life and revel in denying it to others, namely those with learning disabilities, slower, less adept human people.
+The minimum wage is sacrosanct say those selfish people who have a great life and revel in denying others the opportunities to work, namely those with learning disabilities.
+Slower maybe, less adept possibly but human nevertheless.
 Self-employed people could earn £1 an hour, (many do) and nobody minds.
 Someone with learning disabilities could earn £1 an hour on a self-employed basis and that would be fine too.
 However, it is hard for them to set up a business of their own.

 We are so mean spirited.
 Thinking back to the farmer and his field of asparagus, why can't a slow person be allowed to pick what they can and be paid for that, so long as they are happy about it.
 They are happy, their parents are happy the farmer is happy.
 It seem that only the miserable socialists are up in arms about it.

 I do accept that a true socialist would share the combined total.
 Ten workers would pick what they could and the amount received would be one tenth of the money made by all, rather than them getting a different amount each.
 In this system resentments bubble under the surface with people unhappy that some are not putting in as much effort as them.
 Such schemes are great in theory and terrible in practice.